noPerfection/service/README.md

 The hello-world example didn't showcase the differentiator about `noPerfection` framework.
 One of the differentiators is that the service has a built-in handler to manage the service itself remotely or by a code.

 By default it's internal accessible by the same process.
 But we can change its endpoint to expose to the computer or even for a remote control.
-To do that, we pass the three parameters to our service:
+Pass the service name to `New`, optionally set the topology file with `SetTopologyParams`, then set the manager endpoint with `SetEndpoint`:

 ```go
 package main